At Lake of the Woods (Part Two)

 Phillips was always entranced by the light of Canada.
-And while he did paint a number of nocturnes, as any landscape painter must, it was the bright light that entranced him.
+And while he did paint a number of nocturnes, as any landscape painter must, it was the bright light that held his attention.

 And he never failed to be interested in beautiful sunsets either, always spectacular at the Lake of the Woods.

-One characteristic device to be found in a number of Phillips work is that of the pendulous branch device.
+One characteristic device to be found in a number of Phillips’ work is that of the pendulous branch.
 He himself noted:

 Many people have remarked that my paintings display a fondness for the tangled foregrounds, seasons of foliage, and particularly for pendulous branches.
 They say, it looks Japanese.
 Experience at the lake, however, might teach them that such are typical of the wild Canadian woods; that vegetation obscures the view nearly everywhere, and that the tangle of growth is so thick that often an exe is needed to cut a way through.
 If they have kept to the beaten path, then they probably respect convention in art as well as in life.

 It does not follow, of course, that because this interwoven growth is there it must be painted, but it is often of great beauty in pattern.
 Who has seen and has not admired Tom Thomson’s Northern River?
 There are occasional open views, but more often than not the beholder sits under an umbrageous tree to see and digest them.
 From that position the same thing occurs all over again – a branch cutting obtrusively across the field of vision.